essex-lab/grand-lig/README.md

 ### To Do
 - Make sure all parameters are correct (need to calculate hydration free energies for each model)
-- Allow the use of multiple atoms to define the centre of the GCMC box
 - Write out which waters are ghosts

 Also need to do some rigorous testing at some point to make sure that everything has been implemented correctly.